 - 76% of people prefer to avoid the office as a whole when they need to concentrate on an important project.

-- The most time-consuming activities in an employee’s workday are checking email (3.2 hours spent on average daily).
+- The most time-consuming activity in an employee’s workday is checking email (3.2 hours spent on average daily).

 - The next biggest time waster while working remotely is chatting about irrelevant topics during meetings.
 75% to 85% of workers do this.